rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

-On November 4, 1949 at the age of 20, while chopping a limb from a fallen tree, the ax blade hit the tip of another limb and glanced downward at a steep angle of deflection to slice directly into Jack’s left foot, severing his third, fourth, fifth toes at the proximal joints, and causing a fifty per cent loss of flexion of the middle joint of the second toe.
+On November 4, 1949 at the age of 20, while chopping a limb from a fallen tree, the ax blade hit the tip of another limb and glanced downward at a steep angle of deflection to slice directly into Jackâ€™s left foot, severing his third, fourth, fifth toes at the proximal joints, and causing a fifty per cent loss of flexion of the middle joint of the second toe.

-"I was there," said Jack’s timber-falling partner, Lloyd Wheeler.
+"I was there," said Jackâ€™s timber-falling partner, Lloyd Wheeler.
 "His ax bumped a limb and deflected, hitting his left foot.
 Jack hollered loudly in pain and rolled off the log to the ground.
 Bleeding badly, I unlaced his cork boot.
 I had to cut some of the boot away, and was able to pull the boot off his foot.
 Jack was in a lot of pain; the ax had gone clear through his foot and the boot.
-I wrapped it up as best I could and then helped Jack to a truck and drove him to Greenville’s Dr.
+I wrapped it up as best I could and then helped Jack to a truck and drove him to Greenvilleâ€™s Dr.
 Wilbur Batson for emergency medical treatment."

 ![Greenville's Jake Jenner with the Plumas Queen.
 Swain Mountain c.
 1965.](../assets/images/Jack%20Hopkins%20story%20by%20his%20son%20Bill/media/image5.jpeg)

-Greenville’s Jake Jenner with the Plumas Queen.
-Swain Mountain c.
-1965.
+Greenvilleâ€™s Jake Jenner with the Plumas Queen.
+Swain Mountain c.Â 1965.

 Jack was out of work while he healed, but received nineteen weeks of disability payments from the State of California in the amount of $30.00